wtyeung/n8n-nodes-memory-redis-isolated/README.md

 - **Session ID**: Session identifier for the conversation
 - **Context Window Length**: Number of previous messages to keep in memory (default: 10)
-- **Session Time To Live (Seconds)**: How long the session should be stored in seconds (default: 86400 = 24 hours, maximum: 86400).
-Set to 0 for no expiration.
+- **Session Time To Live (Seconds)**: How long the session should be stored in seconds (default: 86400 = 24 hours, maximum: 86400, minimum: 1).
+All sessions must have an expiration.

 ## Credentials